andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/checkbox-group.md

 ```
 {
-  path: // String, required.
-The path to the component to render',
+  componentClass: // Class, required.
+The imported class of the component to render.
   props: // Object, optional.
 This object that will be passed to the component as "props"
 }
 ```